grizzi/remind/docs/JOURNAL.md

 - [ ] Reset your password
 - [ ] OAuth authentication
 - [ ] Choose settings on the first login
+- [ ] Proper handling of time and timezones (it could be part of user settings)